caiks/TBOT01/README.md

 average: 2503.24
 sqrt(variance): 2960.09
 ```
 It is probable that the mode 1 turtlebot shows some improvement over chance.
-It works because it selects the behaviour of the random-turn turtlebot which led in the past to the next room given the goal.
-Observing the behaviour of the mode 1 turtlebot we can see that it works reasonably well when it is near the desired exit from the room.
+It works because it selects the behaviour of the random-turn turtlebot which led in the past to the correct next room given the goal.
+Observing the behaviour of the mode 1 turtlebot it appears that it works reasonably well when it is near the desired exit from the room.
 In these cases there is enough *history* so that the correct action, left, right or straight ahead, is more probable than the incorrect actions.
 When the turtlebot is far from the correct exit, however, the probabilities are not much different from chance and then the mode 1 turtlebot behaves no better than the random-turn turtlebot.
 In mode 2 we try to address this issue.

+Another issue concerns rooms with only one exit, i.e. rooms 2, 3 and 6.
+In these cases all actions lead to the correct next room, so the turtlebot always behaves like the random-turn turtlebot.
+The random turns slightly increase the time spent in the room compared to the simple collision avoidance turtlebot, so lengthening journey times.
+This can be seen by in the analysis of `data009` and `data003` above.

-In mode 2 the turtlebot *subtracts* the 'correct' `room_next` label *histogram* from the *slice's* label *histogram* to obtain the remaining 'incorrect' *probability histogram* of the `motor` action.
-It then adds the *count* of right turns of the remainder *histogram* to the *count* of left turns of the `room_next` *histogram* and vice-versa.
-It thus is attracted to the correct exit and repelled from incorrect exits.
+In mode 2 the turtlebot *subtracts* the correct `room_next` label *histogram* from the *slice's* label *histogram* to obtain the remaining incorrect *histogram* of the `motor` action, i.e. actions that led to the other rooms.
+It then adds the *count* of right turns of the incorrect *histogram* to the *count* of left turns of the correct *histogram* and vice-versa.
+The mode 2 turtlebot is thus attracted to the correct exit and repelled from incorrect exits.
+In addition, in mode 2 the turtlebot disables the turns when it thinks it is in the single exit rooms, 2, 3 and 6.
 When we re-run we see a large improvement,
 ```
 gazebo -u --verbose ~/turtlebot3_ws/src/TBOT01_ws/env009.model -s libgazebo_ros_init.so